arrow-kt/arrow/arrow-site/doc/docs/arrow-fx/typeclasses/bracket/README.md

 #### Kind<F, A>#bracket

 Requires passing `release` and `use` lambdas.
-It ensures acquiring, using and releasing the resource at the end.
+It ensures acquiring, using, and releasing the resource at the end.

 `fun <A, B> Kind<F, A>.bracket(release: (A) -> Kind<F, Unit>, use: (A) -> Kind<F, B>): Kind<F, B>`